Let’s talk about 5G

 Another one of these unique qualities is ‘low latency’.
 Low latency simply means there’s a shorter delay between sending and receiving information between devices.
 The time delay we can expect with 5G is so short that human beings can’t detect it.
 This should make for a much more pleasurable user experience!

 Our testbed members are led by Sensor City and include: CGA Simulation, AIMES, Inventya, DefProc, Digital Creativity in Disability, Liverpool City Council, Royal Liverpool and Broadgreen University Hospitals NHS Trust (RLBUHT), The E-Health Cluster, Liverpool University, and Liverpool John Moores University.
-We are partnering with with Bristol based tech company Blu Wireless Technology and using their tailored 60GHz mm Wave technology, which is licence free and uses existing public-service fibre infrastructure (making it a lower-cost choice).
+We are partnering with Bristol-based tech company Blu Wireless Technology and using their tailored 60GHz mm-Wave technology, which is licence free and uses existing public-service fibre infrastructure (making it a lower-cost choice).
 Street-level wireless mesh networks and unobtrusive radios are mounted on buildings and street furniture and they transmit the internet connection.

 It’s a more practical and cost-effective way of delivering 5G technology than deploying fibre to every home and is extremely well suited to built-up urban areas.